Smallbucket/linux-zen/distribution/debian.md

     sudo ufw allow out 53,80,443/tcp
     sudo ufw allow out 53,80,443/udp

-### Allowing outgoing connections to a particular IP with ufw? [来源](https://serverfault.com/questions/649870/allowing-outgoing-connections-to-a-particular-ip-with-ufw)
+### Allowing outgoing connections to a particular IP with ufw. [来源](https://serverfault.com/questions/649870/allowing-outgoing-connections-to-a-particular-ip-with-ufw)
 Here's to anyone wondering how this can be done:
-1) Open `/etc/ufw/before.rules` and insert this rule above `COMMIT` on the last line :
+1) Open `/etc/ufw/before.rules` and insert this rule above `COMMIT` on the last line
+code:

     -A ufw-before-output -m owner --uid-owner {user} -p {protocol} --dport {port} -d {ip} -j ACCEPT Fill in the values for each as so: